ibm-cloud-docs/account/faqs-vrf.md

 Yes.
 An account owner can enable VRF on an account by enabling VRF and service endpoints.
 For more information on how to enable VRF on an account, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint&interface=ui).

-What permissions are required for a customer to enable VRF on their account?
+## What permissions are required for a user to enable VRF on their account?
 {: #permissions-enable-VRF}
 {: faq}